Parkinsonia

 • Four species of insects have been introduced.

-• Both Penthobruchus germaini and Mimosetes ulkei are seed beetles that attack only parkinsonia and whose larvae destroy mature parkinsonia seeds.
+• Both Penthobruchus germaini and Mimosetes ulkei are seed beetles that attack only parkinsonia.
+Their larvae destroy mature parkinsonia seeds.
 Penthobruchus germaini may be giving some control.

-• Parkinsonia leaf bug Rhinacloa callicrates is a small green bug imported from the USA.
+• The parkinsonia leaf bug Rhinacloa callicrates is a small green bug imported from the United States.

 • Naturally occurring fungal pathogens have been identified as causing dieback in many infestations of parkinsonia across northern Australia.
 Studies are continuing regarding the use of these pathogens as biological control tools.